Rārangi, Whites Bay and Port Underwood Tracks

 Are there toilets and parking at Rarangi Beach?

-Yes — basic facilities including toilets and parking are available near the beach access points.
+Yes, basic facilities including toilets and free parking are available at the beach access points.

 Is there camping at Rarangi Beach?

-The DOC Rarangi conservation campsite is close by, offering basic facilities.
-Bookings can be made through the DOC website.
+The DOC Rarangi conservation campsite is located nearby with 40 non-powered sites.
+Bookings are required through the DOC website.

 Are dogs allowed at Rarangi Beach?

-Dogs are generally allowed on the beach, but check local council signage at the access points for any seasonal restrictions.
+Dogs are generally allowed on the beach, but check local signage at access points for any seasonal restrictions.